momentohq/public-dev-docs/docs/topics/develop/api-reference/response-objects.md

 ### Subscription

 Indicates a successful Momento Topics subscription.
-Depending on the language, you may be provided a callback function or an iterator you can use to poll for new subscription items.

 Available methods include:

 - `unsubscribe()`: void - closes the topics subscription.

+Depending on the language, you may use a callback function or an iterator to receive new subscription events, such as items, heartbeats, and discontinuities:
+- Items include a string or byte message, topic sequence number, and a unique token identifier if one is present ([learn more](https://www.gomomento.com/blog/momento-topics-just-got-more-secure-introducing-embedded-token-identifiers)).
+- Heartbeats indicate that the connection is still active.
+- Discontinuities indicate that there was an interruption in the subscription and some messages may have been skipped.

 ### ListWebhooks